heinerkace/aws-pipeline-project/README.md

 ## Results

 Here’s an example analytics query in Snowflake:
+View the Snowflake folder for all queries and connection scripts.

 ```sql
 --Split matches by team and show game history for each team